hpjansson/chafa/README.md

 <p align="center"><a href="https://hpjansson.org/chafa/">About</a> • <a href="https://hpjansson.org/chafa/gallery/">Gallery</a> • <a href="https://hpjansson.org/chafa/download/">Packages</a> • <a href="https://hpjansson.org/chafa/development/">Development</a></p>

-Chafa is a command-line utility that converts all kinds of images, including animated GIFs, into sixel or ANSI/Unicode character output that can be displayed in a terminal.
+Chafa is a command-line utility that converts image data, including animated GIFs, into graphics formats or ANSI/Unicode character art suitable for display in a terminal.
+It has broad feature support, allowing it to be used on devices ranging from historical teleprinters to modern terminal emulators and everything in between.

-It is highly configurable, with support for alpha transparency and multiple color modes and color spaces, combining selectable ranges of Unicode characters to produce the desired output.

 The core functionality is provided by a C library with a public, well-documented API.